-"Audit Fees" are the aggregate fees billed or expected to be billed for each of fiscal 2011 and 2010 for professional services rendered by KPMG LLP for the audit of our consolidated financial statements included in our annual reports on Form 10-K and review of the unaudited consolidated financial statements included in our quarterly reports on Form 10-Q; for the audit of our internal control over financial reporting with the objective of obtaining reasonable assurance about whether effective internal control over financial reporting was maintained in all material respects; and for services that are normally provided by KPMG LLP in connection with statutory and regulatory filings or engagements for fiscal 2011 and 2010.
-Audit fees for fiscal 2011 and 2010 also included fees billed for professional services rendered with respect to engagements, consents, comfort letters and assistance with the review of our filings with the SEC in connection with a shelf registration statement and a public offering of senior notes in 2010 pursuant to a prior shelf registration statement.
+"Audit Fees" are the aggregate fees billed or expected to be billed for each of fiscal 2012 and 2011 for professional services rendered by KPMG for the audit of our consolidated financial statements included in our annual reports on Form 10-K and review of the unaudited consolidated financial statements included in our quarterly reports on Form 10-Q; for the audit of our internal control over financial reporting with the objective of obtaining reasonable assurance about whether effective internal control over financial reporting was maintained in all material respects; and for services that are normally provided by KPMG in connection with statutory and regulatory filings or engagements for fiscal 2012 and 2011.
+Audit fees for fiscal 2012 also included fees billed for professional services rendered with respect to engagements, consents, comfort letters and assistance with the review of our filings with the SEC in connection with our public offering of common stock pursuant to a shelf registration statement and an amendment and restatement of our credit agreement.
 Audit fees for fiscal 2011 also included fees billed for professional services rendered relating to our acquisition of the Culver Specialty Brands and the new credit agreement we entered into to finance that acquisition.

-"Audit-Related Fees" are the aggregate fees billed in each of fiscal 2011 and 2010 for assurance and related services by KPMG LLP that are reasonably related to the performance of the audit or review of our consolidated financial statements.
-No audit-related services were provided by KPMG LLP during fiscal 2011 and 2010.
+"Audit-Related Fees" are the aggregate fees billed in each of fiscal 2012 and 2011 for assurance and related services by KPMG that are reasonably related to the performance of the audit or review of our consolidated financial statements.
+During fiscal 2012 KPMG provided due diligence services to our company in connection with our acquisition of the New York Style and Old London brands.
+KPMG did not provide any audit-related services to our company during fiscal 2011.

-"Tax Fees" are the aggregate fees billed in each of fiscal 2011 and 2010 for professional services rendered by KPMG LLP for tax compliance, tax advice and tax planning.
-No tax compliance, tax advice or tax planning services were provided by KPMG LLP during fiscal 2011 and 2010.
+"Tax Fees" are the aggregate fees billed in each of fiscal 2012 and 2011 for professional services rendered by KPMG for tax compliance, tax advice and tax planning.
+During fiscal 2012, KPMG provided transfer pricing analysis to our company.
+KPMG did not provide any tax compliance, tax advice or tax planning services to our company during fiscal 2011.

-"All Other Fees" are the aggregate fees billed in each of fiscal 2011 and 2010 for products and services provided by KPMG LLP not included in the first three categories.
-No such other products or services were provided by KPMG LLP during fiscal 2011 and 2010.
+"All Other Fees" are the aggregate fees billed in each of fiscal 2012 and 2011 for products and services provided by KPMG not included in the first three categories.
+No such other products or services were provided by KPMG during fiscal 2012 and 2011.

-The audit committee has reviewed summaries of the services provided by KPMG LLP and the related fees, and the audit committee has determined that the provision of the non-audit services described above is compatible in maintaining the independence of KPMG LLP.
+The audit committee has reviewed summaries of the services provided by KPMG and the related fees, and the audit committee has determined that the provision of the non-audit services described above is compatible in maintaining the independence of KPMG.

 All of the services described above were pre-approved by our audit committee in accordance with its pre-approval policy.
-The audit committee pre-approval policy provides that all auditing services and all non-audit services to be provided by KPMG LLP be pre-approved by the audit committee, provided that the audit committee shall not approve any prohibited non-audit services set forth in Section 10A(g) of the Exchange Act.
+The audit committee pre-approval policy provides that all auditing services and all non-audit services to be provided by KPMG be pre-approved by the audit committee, provided that the audit committee shall not approve any prohibited non-audit services set forth in Section 10A(g) of the Exchange Act.